favna/docker-workshop/README.md

   - `vagrant ssh`
 - Congratulations!
 You're running a VM with a nice bash environment with `docker` installed on it!
 You can find the contents of this project in the `~/workshop` folder.

+## Troubleshooting
+- Important: you’ll need root access to run the installation commands (e.g., `sudo`), so make sure you remember the password you set during the Ubuntu installation.
+- Hint: you can always access your Windows disk in Ubuntu if you want to transfer files from Windows to Ubuntu, it is located here: `/mnt/c`
+- Your Windows home folder is located here: `/mnt/c/Users/{your-username}`
+- If you’re having network/certificate errors in Ubuntu, make sure you are NOT on the corporate EWNET Wifi network (use IWNET or your Wifi at home).
+- Or it’s probably the (in)famous Zscaler certificate, copy the Zscaler PEM and CRT files to: `/usr/local/share/ca-certificates` and run: `sudo update-ca-certificates`